 Briefly describe the purpose of the proposed project.
-You must clearly describe how you propose to establish or operate a RTRC that provides technical assistance to existing or developing telehealth networks.
-Identify the region and states to be served.
-Briefly describe the demand for technical assistance and provide a summary of the services proposed.
-If you are proposing a consortium, explain why a consortium is necessary.
+You must clearly describe how you propose to establish or operate an NTRC that provides technical assistance to existing or developing telehealth networks.
+You must clearly demonstrate what expertise you possess and how you will support RTRCs or other organizations by providing technical assistance in telehealth technology or policy issues.